lambda-snail/HedgehogWebServices/README.md

 <!-- ROADMAP -->
 ## Roadmap

-Although the project is still very bare bones, I have decided to not continue development after the project is completed.
+Although the project is still very bare bones, it can easily be extended.

 To see how the development process was organized, please visit the [Trello board](https://trello.com/b/f00NL1fp/hedgehog-service-roadmap).